 The company is expanding its Lehigh Valley manufacturing operations and adding a second shift to its Forks Township facility, adding 45 to 50 new jobs by the end of 2018, according to Victaulic Chairman, President, and CEO John F. Malloy.

-Victaulic is also purchasing 28 acres of land in the Hecktown Road Business Park, located just off the Route 33 interchange in Lower Nazareth Township, to build a brand 400,000 square-foot facility as a result of increased domestic demand for the company’s products, he said.
+Victaulic is also purchasing 28 acres of land in the Hecktown Road Business Park, located just off the Route 33 interchange in Lower Nazareth Township, to build a new 400,000 square-foot facility as a result of increased domestic demand for the company’s products, he said.

 “A major aspect of our business strategy has always been to manufacture products in close proximity to our customers,” Malloy said.
 “While we already manufacture 80 percent of domestically sold products in the United States, this facility will further enhance our product delivery capabilities, making our U.S. operations even more competitive.”